chen-hao-chao/User-Experiments-of-Pattern-Lock/README.md

 ## Results

 In this section we will analyze the results of the three experiments and discuss their significance.

+#### Experiment 1

-First, we aim to analyze the user's  habit according to the coordinate points collected.
-The following figures show the points (after removing the abnormal points) on the first experimental setting (90 degrees, 0 degrees, -90 degrees, 180 degrees), and the red line in the distribution chart represents the Gaussian distribution while the purple bars are the actual distribution.
+First, we aim to analyze the user's habits according to the coordinate points collected.
+The following figures show the points (after removing the abnormal points) on the first experimental setting (90 degrees, 0 degrees, -90 degrees, 180 degrees), and the red line in the distribution chart represents the Gaussian distribution while the purple bars represent the actual distribution.

 <img src="image/4.png" width="550">

 <img src="image/5.png" width="550">

-From the data above, we could see that even if the graphics is the same in aspect of ratio, size, and distance, there is still an inaccurate click, and this distribution is closely related to the direction of finger movement.
+From the table above, observation tells us that even if the graphics is the same in aspect of ratio, size, and distance, there is still an inaccurate click, and this distribution is closely related to the direction of finger movement.
 For the target position 1, the center point is located at (0, 200), but the average value falls at (-0.4906, 222.0566).
-Specifically, users tend to release their fingers north when they move the fingers upward.
+That is, users tend to release their fingers north when they move the fingers upward.

 The difference in standard deviation is also noteworthy.
 In the vertical axis of Table 1, the x-coordinate standard deviations can obviously be divided into two parts.
 The first block is the part of the target position 1 and 3, Their standard deviations are 22.0391 and 18.8988 respectively; while the second block is the part of the target position 2 and 4, their standard deviations are 31.5921 and 28.0826 respectively.
-The experimental configurations 2 and 4 relying on the longitudinal movement of fingers have large standard deviations in the x coordinate, and by the same token, we can find that the experimental configurations 1 and 3 relying on the lateral movement of fingers appear in the y coordinate.
-This shows that when the user's dragging position is closely related to the moving direction, more precisely, the landing point will be divergent in the x-axis direction as the finger moves horizontally, and similarly, the landing point will be in the y-axis as the finger moves vertically.
+The experimental configurations 2 and 4 relying on the longitudinal movement of fingers yielded large standard deviations in the x coordinate, and by the same token, we can find that the experimental configurations 1 and 3 relying on the lateral movement of fingers yielded large standard deviations in the y coordinate.
+This shows that the user's dragging position is closely related to the moving direction, or more precisely, the landing point will be divergent in the x-axis direction as the finger moves horizontally, and similarly, the landing point will be in the y-axis as the finger moves vertically.

-To sum up, we found that deviation in the dragging task is colsely related to the moving direction of the finger.
+To sum up, we found that deviation in the dragging task is closely related to the moving direction of the finger.
 Also, there will be a large standard deviation in the direction of movement.

 <img src="image/6.png" width="550">